-The external auditor is invited to all ACC meetings.
-In this year, they have attended all of them.
-Moreover, on an annual basis, the accounts auditor formally informs the ACC of any significant internal control weaknesses detected in the performance of its work, if any.
+The external auditor is invited to all CAC meetings.
+This year, they have attended all of them.
+Moreover, on an annual basis, the accounts auditor formally informs the CAC of any significant internal control weaknesses detected in the performance of its work, if any.

-Annually, the account auditor meets with the members of the Board of Directors, in full, without the presence of the Global CEO or other members of DIA Group's management.
+Annually, the account auditor meets with the members of the Board of Directors, in full, without the presence of the Group CEO or other members of Dia Group's management.

-As described in section F.5.1., the ACC approves the scope determined in the annual scope matrix and receives reports on the findings of the ICFR reviews and on the status of implementation of any remediation plans arising as a result thereof.
+As described in section F.5.1., the CAC approves the scope determined in the annual scope matrix and receives reports on the findings of the ICFR reviews and on the status of implementation of any remediation plans arising as a result thereof.